databricks/spark-training/ampcamp/mli-document-categorization.md

 </div>
 </div>

-Now that you have an understanding of how N-gram processing works, let's do a couple of exercises related to it.
+Now, let's do a couple of exercises to get some more intuition about N-grams.

-**Exercise**: In a new scala prompt, write a "bigrams" function that mimics what NGrams is doing to a single string.
+**Exercise**: Open a new scala prompt (locally if you have scala installed on your machine, or otherwise, by ssh'ing to the cluster in a new terminal).
+In the new scala prompt, write a "bigrams" function that mimics what NGrams is doing to a single string.
 Given a string, convert it to lower case, tokenize it by splitting on word boundaries (spaces), and output a set of all "word1_word2" pairs that occur in sequence in the base string.

 <div class="codetabs">